5 Simple Steps to Plan for Home Care

 5. Focus On Happiness

-You’re worried about their ability to prepare nutritious meals, or drive safely.
-Your parents, on the other hand, are worried about losing their sense of self, their sense of purpose.
+While you may be worried about their ability to prepare nutritious meals, or drive safely, your parents on the other hand, are worried about losing their sense of self, their sense of purpose.
 Both of your parents have their own beliefs and values developed over years of experiences.
 They have hobbies, passions, life long friends and strong community ties.

 Look for a care provider who respects the life your parents have lived.
 Residential care and retirement homes require the resident, i.e. your mum and dad, to do things on their schedule.
 Home care, on the other hand, provides the opportunity for your parents to maintain their routines within their own community.
 With home care, they can continue to go to their own hairdresser, shop at their local supermarket, have friends drop by at any time.
 Even you can drop in for some family time rather than coming over to clean and cook.